City of Liverpool College: The Learning Exchange

 The £35 million Learning Exchange on Roscoe Street is central to the College's city centre campus and houses all its student support services, including finance, exams and careers advice and guidance.

 The Learning Exchange is the location for courses in health care and child studies and Sport, Exercise & Fitness - including Uniformed Services.
 It is also home to HE programmes in computing and business with accounting.

 Qualifications available

 The college offers traditional academic qualifications such as GCSEs and A-levels, as well as vocational courses at national certificate, diploma and higher national level.
 It also offers programmes at foundation and master's degree level.

 The college also provides a range of professional qualifications such as Microsoft Systems Administrator, Microsoft Office Specialist and CISCO CCNA.
-Students studying these areas may have chose these as a way to enhance their prior knowledge.
+Students studying these areas may have chosen these as a way to enhance their prior knowledge.

+Awards

+Several awards have been won by students and staff alike for their involvement in the local area.